Child, community and educational psychology (M4)

-Potential applicants from EU and non EU countries and not ordinarily resident in the UK can make enquiries at any time and if appropriate submit an application, usually before the end of March of the year they would wish to start the course in September.
-Places available on this basis are limited.
-Make an enquiry to the course administrator and arrangements will be made to discuss your needs.
+Potential applicants from EU and non EU countries and not ordinarily resident in the UK can make enquiries at any time and if appropriate submit an application.

 Students are extremely positive about their professional training at the Tavistock.
 They value the fact that this educational psychology course is unique with its focus on psychotherapeutic and systemic models.